 When the Garden closed and the office was locked up she departed for the East Coast to visit her sister Cora Pease as she has done every winter since 1911

-In November she sends a box of plants to Martha Crone for her to heel in until Spring when Eloise could transfer them to the Garden.
+In October and November she sends boxes of plants to Martha Crone for her to heel in until Spring when Eloise could transfer them to the Garden.
+The October box she collected in Ann Arbor Michigan on a side trip from a stop she made in Toledo Ohio, while on her way to Malden.
+The November box was collected in Malden.
 She refers to the weather in Malden as the hottest Nov.
 2nd in 51 years.
 (2)

 Weather in 1927 was not too unusual - a good year.
 The late Winter snow was gone before the end of February, except for that mid-April snowfall.
 Rain was good during the Summer followed by heavy snow in December raising total precipitation for the year above normal - the first time in several years.